 3. Medical Device Manufacturing in Mexico

-In 2019, Mexico was one of the largest exporters of medical devices, equipment and components across the world, exporting $11.7 billion worth of goods.
-Forecasts predict Mexico’s medical device market will see CAGR up 8.4% by 2025, making it one of the Mexico's biggest industries.
+In 2019, Mexico was one of the largest exporters of medical devices, equipment, and components across the world, exporting $11.7 billion worth of goods.
+Forecasts predict Mexico’s medical device market will see CAGR increase 8.4% by 2025, making it one of Mexico's biggest industries.

-- Largest medical device manufacturing companies: Mexico’s medical device industrymanufactures many products from almost 650 companies that export about $8 billion USD.
-Medical device manufacturers in Mexico include GE, Medtronic, Siemens, Cardinal Healthcare, Tyco, Becton Dickinson, 3M, Stryker Incorporated, Kimberly Clark, Boston Scientific, Johnson & Johnson among others.
+- Largest medical device manufacturing companies: Mexico’s medical device industry manufactures many products from almost 650 companies that export about $8 billion USD.
+Medical device manufacturers in Mexico include GE, Medtronic, Siemens, Cardinal Healthcare, Tyco, Becton Dickinson, 3M, Stryker Incorporated, Kimberly Clark, Boston Scientific, and Johnson & Johnson, among others.

 4. Electronics Manufacturing in Mexico

-Electronics manufacturing in Mexico is seeing particularly explosive growth, as it supports not only tremendous demand for consumer electronics, but the cutting-edge components used by trucks and automobiles, airplanes, appliances, medical devices, computers, and other manufacturing operations that feature electronic components.
+Electronics manufacturing in Mexico is seeing particularly explosive growth, as it supports not only tremendous demand for consumer electronics but also the cutting-edge components used by trucks and automobiles, airplanes, appliances, medical devices, computers, and other manufacturing operations that feature electronic components.

-- Where to find industrial clusters in the country: Mexico electronics manufacturing maintains different specialties in two parts of the country.
-The western part of Mexico specializes in manufacturing aerospace, hi-tech, IT and electronic sub assembly parts in the states of Baja California, Sonora, Chihuahua, Jalisco, and Aguascalientes.
+- Where to find industrial clusters in the country: Mexico's electronics manufacturing maintains different specialties in two parts of the country.
+The western part of Mexico specializes in manufacturing aerospace, hi-tech, IT, and electronic sub-assembly parts in the states of Baja California, Sonora, Chihuahua, Jalisco, and Aguascalientes.
 Eastern Mexico specializes in manufacturing parts for computers, home appliances, and consumer goods in Coahuila, Mexico City, Nuevo León, Querétaro, and Tamaulipas.
 EMS manufacturers specializing in automotive and telecommunications components can be found in both regions.